AdGoBye/AdGoBye/CONTRIBUTING.md

 ***DO NOT, UNDER ANY CIRCUMSTANCE, DISABLE GAME LOGIC.
 IF YOUR BLOCKLIST CAUSES FUNDAMENTAL WORLD BREAKAGE, NO BLOCK IS PREFERRED.***

-This is informed from the arguments against modding before the EAC days.
+This is informed by the arguments against modding before the EAC days.
 Creators were complaining that mods would disrupt worlds and require them to diagnose those issues.

 ## Use only one table format